 The proposal is Critical State Significant Infrastructure (CSSI) and is subject to approval by the NSW Minister for Planning under Division 5.2, Part 5 of the Environmental Planning and Assessment Act 1979 (EP&A Act).
 This report has been prepared as part of the Environmental Impact Statement (EIS) for the proposal.
-The EIS has been prepared to support the application for approval of the proposal and address the environmental assessment requirements of the Secretary of the Department of Planning, Housing and Infrastructure (DPHI), dated 14 October 2020.
+The EIS has been prepared to support the application for approval of the proposal, and address the environmental assessment requirements of the Secretary of the then NSW Department of Planning, Industry and Environment (the SEARs) (now the Department of Planning and Environment (DPE)), dated 14 October 2020.